Law Enforcement Academy Admissions Qualifications

 • Read through and ensure they meet the minimum standards approved by the Brevard Police Testing Center Board of Directors.
 These include being at least 19 years old, having a high school diploma or its equivalent and no felony convictions, plus other stringent requirements.

 • Pass the CJBAT examination.
 Your first step should be to request an appointment with a BPTC staff member to review your background and ensure you qualify to work as a law enforcement officer.

 • Complete the Physical Abilities Assessment.
-Beginning with the January 2016 Law Enforcement Academy all applicants will be required to pass an updated version of the Physical Abilities Test (PAT) in order to be eligible to attend the Law Enforcement Academy at EFSC.
-The test is more challenging, timed and has a required qualifying score.
+All applicants are required to pass the Physical Abilities Test (PAT) in order to be eligible to attend the Law Enforcement Academy at EFSC.
+The test is more challenging then in the past, timed and has a required qualifying score.
 We are providing advance notice so that applicants have ample time to develop their physical fitness levels to successfully pass the test.
-Click here to view the new requirements.
-Applicants having questions may call 321-433-5638 or email us at email@example.com
+Click here to view the PAT requirements.
+Applicants having questions may call 321-433-5638 or email us at firstname.lastname@example.org

 • Arrange for fingerprinting and background check by calling the Brevard Police Testing and Selection Center at 321-433-5638.

-• The EFSC Law Enforcement Academy Program requires two applications: the separate, limited access application and screening process handled by the BPTC and the standard student application to Eastern Florida State College, which you can handle online.
+• The EFSC Law Enforcement Academy requires two steps in its application process: the separate, limited access screening process handled by the BPTC and the standard student application to Eastern Florida State College, which can be completed online.

 Important Notice: If you do not meet the state minimum standards, or the minimum standards of the Brevard Police Testing Center, you should not apply or pay for testing or screening.